Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Results

-These results align with an alternative approach for measuring unwarranted disparities (UDs) that makes no assumptions about whether high or low risk scores merit investigations: comparing harm for screened-in versus screened-out Black and white children, respectively.
-Under the algorithm, screened-out Black children saw disproportionately greater reductions in harm relative to screened-out white children, with no offsetting change for screened-in children.
-We show in Section \ref{sec:mechanisms} that targeting of investigations (measured by isolating harm for screened-out children) improved more for Black than white children (Figure \ref{fig:harm_target_by_group}), implying a potential reduction in UDs.

 { \begin{spacing}{1.0}Notes: These figures present rates of CPS screen-in (investigation) by race and tool availability.
 Above and below-median predicted risk are defined using the algorithm referral risk score.
 Figures define race as recorded by Child Protective Services.
+90\% confidence intervals are reported and randomization controls are included throughout.\end{spacing}} These results align with an alternative approach for measuring unwarranted disparities (UDs) that makes no assumptions about whether high or low risk scores merit investigations: comparing harm for screened-in versus screened-out Black and white children, respectively.
+Under the algorithm, screened-out Black children saw disproportionately greater reductions in harm relative to screened-out white children, with no offsetting change for screened-in children.
+We show in Section \ref{sec:mechanisms} that targeting of investigations (measured by isolating harm for screened-out children) improved more for Black than white children (Figure \ref{fig:harm_target_by_group}), implying a potential reduction in UDs.

-90\% confidence intervals are reported and randomization controls are included throughout.\end{spacing}} Providing an algorithm risk score could alter stereotypes that workers use to make assessments in the absence of an external benchmark.
+Providing an algorithm risk score could alter stereotypes that workers use to make assessments in the absence of an external benchmark.
 This is consistent with theoretical work by \cite{bordalo2016} on how stereotypes form from a representative agent.
 For low-scoring Black children, workers may have been prompted by the algorithm to change their reference means to that of other low-risk-score children.
 Discussions with workers underscored their cultural sensitivity and aspiration for greater equality.
 Future work should examine whether similar reductions in disparities occur in settings with different family demographics or worker beliefs and training.